 Sometimes you just don’t need that many words to produce a great blog post.

 Here are some negative effects of focusing too much on blog post length:

 1. You’ll Increase Quantity but Lose Quality

-If you gave 100% of your effort and knowledge into writing a blog post and it reaches your word count, then great.
-If it doesn’t, that’s completely okay.
+If you’ve exhausted 100% of your efforts and knowledge into writing a blog post and it reaches your word count, then great.
+If it doesn’t reach your word count, that’s completely okay.